Allendale, Northumberland

 Allendale, often marked on maps as Allendale Town, is a village and civil parish in south west Northumberland, England.
 It is located within the North Pennines Area of Outstanding Natural Beauty.
+At the 2021 census, the parish had a population of 1,983.

-At the 2001 census, the parish had a population of 2,120, decreasing to 2,021 at the 2011 Census.
 Allendale is within the North Pennines Area of Outstanding Natural Beauty (AONB); the second largest of the 40 AONB's in England and Wales.
 The local economy is predominantly based on agriculture (notably sheep farming) and tourism, although of late it has become a popular commuter town for Newcastle upon Tyne.

-Allendale is located around 11 mi by road from the town of Hexham, and around 34 mi from both Carlisle and Newcastle upon Tyne.
+Allendale is located around 11 mi by road from Hexham, its post town, and around 34 mi from both Carlisle and Newcastle upon Tyne.